Onufriev-Lab/OPTBIND5D/Python_script/README.md

 3. **Follow Prompts**: Input the required file paths when prompted (as a string):

-   - Enter the path to the input prmtop file, make sure to give the path to the file as String and the file format should be .prmtop NOT .top : "./example_input.prmtop".
+   - Enter the path to the input prmtop file, make sure to give the path to the file as String and the file format should be .prmtop NOT .top : "./example_input.prmtop"
-   - Path to the input crd file (e.g., “./all.crd”).

-The script will generate a new `.prmtop` file with OPTBIND5D radii.
+   - PEnter the path to the input crd file: "./example_input.crd" The script will generate a new `.prmtop` file with OPTBIND5D radii.